 When somebody searches on WordPress for keywords you have as tags, your blog post will appear in the search results.

-Here are some recent results my blog has had from searches done by readers on WordPress.
+Here are some recent results my blog has had from user searches on WordPress.

-Pitfall alert – never use more than 15 tags on your blog posts.
+Pitfall alert – never use more than 15 tags and categories on a blog post.
 Why?
-Because blog posts containing more than 15 tags do not appear on the WordPress Reader.
-Click here for more details.
+Because blog posts containing more than 15 tags and categories (combined) can be classed as spam by WordPress and will not appear on the WordPress Reader.
+Click here for more details about tags.

-Always categorise your blog posts.
-Not sure how?
+Not sure how to categorise your blog posts?
 Click here to find out.

 When I started to blog, I was terrified that nobody would read any of my blog posts.
 I visioned myself on a stage in front of a large theatre full of empty seats.